Foundation vs Concealer: What's the Difference?

 What Is Foundation and What Does It Do?

 As its name implies, foundation is a complexion product that is used as a base for the rest of your makeup.
 It is meant to even out your skin and create a smooth canvas for the rest of the makeup that will follow.
-There are varying levels of foundation coverage; light, medium, and full, each referring to how much of your natural skin will show through.
+It can help to improve your skin tone, cover up blemishes and dark circles, and give you a more polished look.
+Foundations come in a variety of formulas, including liquid, powder, and stick, so you can choose the one that best suits your skin type and needs.
+There are also varying levels of foundation coverage; light, medium, and full, each referring to how much of your natural skin will show through.
 Light coverage foundation is a step up from tinted moisturizer and shouldn’t feel too heavy while full coverage foundation is going to completely cover up everything from breakouts and acne scars to melasma and enlarged pores.

-Foundation also comes in different finishes, so you can choose a more glowy and natural vibe from Maybelline’s Fit Me Dewy and Smooth or Dream Radiant Liquid.
-But, if you prefer something sans shine, you would go for Super Stay Longwear Foundation or Fit Me Shine-Free and Balance.
+Foundation also comes in different finishes, so you can choose a more glowy and natural vibe from Maybelline’s Fit Me® Dewy + Smooth or Dream Radiant Liquid®.
+But, if you prefer something sans shine, you can reach for Super Stay® Lumi-Matte Foundation or Fit Me® Matte + Poreless Foundation.
 And we can’t talk about foundation without mentioning the importance of using the perfect shade.
 To find your foundation match, there are a few things to consider like your undertones and your desired finished look.
-Maybelline also offers a shade-matching quiz called Foundation Finder that will take some of the guesswork out.
+Maybelline also offers a shade-matching tool called Foundation Finder that analyzes your skin tone to find your perfect shade.

 What Is Concealer and How Is It Used?